ice-wzl/TRACKER/README.md

 - Simply place the notes file in the output directory and run `python3 -t TESTCAMPAIGN1 insert_target_notes.py`
 - `-t TESTCAMPAIGN1` is the Target Name.
 It is the host the RedTeam attempted to gain access to and the notes should be stored for later use in the database.

+## FAQ
+1. Why did you not pull some of the Javascript libs from a cdn and instead include them in the repo?
+- I wanted to be able to run this application on a host that cannot reach the internet.
+This would have caused all the libs to fail to load.
+Many Red Teams might want to host this application on a host that is not internet accessible.

+## Bugs?
+- If you find a bug, please open an Issue or submit a PR, happy to accept PRs!

 ## TO DO
 - add mac address and hostname to the add targets